zarr-developers/VirtualiZarr/docs/usage.md

 This store can however be read by {py:func}`~virtualizarr.xarray.open_virtual_dataset`, by passing `filetype="zarr_v3"`.
 ```

-## Opening Kerchunk references from disk as virtual datasets
+## Opening Kerchunk references as virtual datasets

-You can open `json` or `paruqet` Kerchunk references from disk as virtual datasets.
-This may be useful in appending workflows or creating checkpoints for larger datasets.
+You can open existing Kerchunk `json` or `parquet` references as Virtualizarr virtual datasets.
+This may be useful for converting existing Kerchunk formatted references to storage formats like [Icechunk](https://icechunk.io/).

 ```python

 vds = open_virtual_dataset('combined.json', format='kerchunk')
 # or
 vds = open_virtual_dataset('combined.parquet', format='kerchunk')

 ```